Animals Like Gazelles

 The reedbuck’s hind legs are considerably stronger and more muscular than its front legs, which enables it to leap higher and accelerate more quickly.

-Although they are not designed for the gazelle’s high speeds, they can leap large distances and run quickly to avoid a predator.
+Although they are not designed for the animals like gazelles high speeds, they can leap large distances and run quickly to avoid a predator.
 The two animals that can attack reedbucks the most are African wild dogs and spotted hyenas.

 Researchers see the transition between solitary antelope species and those with intricate social structures in reedbucks.